Early History of the Way

 *Geza Vermes, The Complete Dead Sea Scrolls in English, Penguin, London, revised edition 2004, p.
 25.

 Under Community Rule IX of the Dead Sea Scrolls: “He (the Master) shall conceal the teaching of the Law from men of injustice, but shall impart true knowledge and righteous judgment to those who have chosen the Way.”
-Note cap ‘W’ as the formal name of the actual teaching.
+Note that the cap ‘W’ is the formal name of the actual teaching.

-That the Essene maintained the secret teachings of the Way is now clear—the elect receive secret knowledge, others do not.
-Since most citizens were of the Pharisee sect, real knowledge was greatly lacking among the populous.
-The problem within Judaism had become one of division, of which the Ossaeans had doubled down with even more laws, purity rituals, and behaviors, which to them initiated certain righteousness.
-Jesus just as clearly represents those who maintained the true spiritual base of the enlightened teaching of the Way, not the legalist version.
+That the Essene maintained the secret teachings of the Way is now clear—the Elect receive secret knowledge, others do not.
+Since most citizens were of the Pharisee sect, actual knowledge was greatly lacking among the populous.
+The problem within Judaism had become one of division, of which the Ossaeans had doubled down with even more laws, purity rituals (particularly Pharisees), and behaviors, which, to them, these actions initiated certain righteousness.
+Jesus just as clearly represents those who maintained the actual spiritual base of the enlightened teaching of the Way, certainly not the legalist version.

 In the thinking of the Essene/scribes, man’s relationship was to the law, and the law was unto God.
-A person could only know God through the Law, as if the Law were a vehicle or pathway of understanding, and thus being more ‘enlightened’ in that fashion, more precisely attempt to keep the Law.
-In contrast, Grace as a principle was understood, but the problem would come from the legalistic interpretation of grace.
-‘Are you the righteous as Noah?
-If not, you need to practice and study within the law until you are’, might describe their approach.
-Naturally, those who were more advanced within the legal study thought of themselves as already having achieved this brand of ‘holiness’.
-Jesus would propose that grace is not an achievement but a state of being, or a state of blessing.
+A person could only know God through the Law as if the Law were a vehicle or pathway of understanding, and thus being more ‘enlightened’ in that fashion, more precisely, attempt to keep the Law.
+In contrast, the notion of grace was understood as a principle, but the problem would come from the legalistic requirements of receiving grace.
+‘Are you the righteous as was Noah?
+If not, you need to practice and study within the law until you are,’ might describe their approach.
+Naturally, those more advanced within the legal study thought of themselves already having achieved this brand of ‘holiness.’
+Jesus would propose that grace is not an achievement but a state of being or blessing.

 Pharisees were somewhat similar in their legalistic* outlook.
 What had started as a service-oriented ministry had become bogged down.
 To Jesus, this legalism leaves man one step removed from God.
-Contrary to the Ossaean Essene and the Pharisees, Jesus preached that man himself is God’s focus, not the Law then attributed to man.
-Engaging in Jesus’ teaching of enlightenment into the spirit of God, a man steps fully into his proper relationship—he becomes a full member of God’s family, not enjoined through legal means but by means of mercy, love and knowing God in the fuller sense, spirit (within) to spirit (without).
-Each man becomes equal in God’s eyes, and nothing should exist or prosper to separate the full unity, of which the law as practiced became this separation.
-Jesus intends that the law must be sublimated to mercy (love), and then grace (forgiveness), which brokers a true fellowship with God.
-These two attributes, love, and forgiveness, will become cornerstone values, even operating as the functioning logos, as Jesus provides the final interpretation of the Law and the Prophets.
+Contrary to the Ossaean Essene and the Pharisees, Jesus preached that man himself is God’s focus, not the Law, and then the Law attributed to man.
+Engaging in Jesus’ teaching of enlightenment into the spirit of God, a man steps fully into his proper relationship—he becomes a full member of God’s family, not enjoined through legal means but employing mercy, love, and knowing God in the fuller sense, spirit (within) to spirit (without).
+Each man becomes equal in God’s eyes, and nothing should exist or prosper to separate the complete unity, of which the law as practiced became this separation.
+Jesus intends that the law be sublimated to mercy (love) and grace (forgiveness), which broker a true fellowship with God.
+These two attributes, love and forgiveness, will become cornerstone values, even operating as the functioning logos, as Jesus provides the final interpretation of the Law and the Prophets.

 *Many purity rituals and the prayers to go with them; also, stiffer application of the law than Jesus would interpret.

-By simple deduction, the law becomes the stumbling block.
-This explains why Jesus went out of his way to break the law, especially on the Sabbath.
-In Jesus’ teaching, true understanding or revelation must replace staid laws.
+By simple deduction, the law becomes the stumbling block and explains why Jesus went out of his way to break the law, especially on the Sabbath.
+In Jesus’ teaching, proper understanding or revelation must replace staid laws.
 Mercy expressed as forgiveness reverses all legalistic thinking.
 John 8.11 provides a good example, but there are many more.
-Mercy turns the law inside out and replaces religious law, or purity rituals—Jesus seeks clean hearts, not clean hands—thus, the groundwork for the enlightenment into God becomes laid out.
-Commitment and conversion go hand in hand and drive the impetus.
-Particularly, spiritual sin is no longer subject only to the law but becomes mitigated by the foremost principle of forgiveness (grace).
+Mercy turns the law inside out and replaces religious law or purity rituals—Jesus seeks clean hearts, not clean hands—thus, the groundwork for the enlightenment into God becomes laid out.
+Commitment and conversion go hand in hand and form the impetus.
+Mainly, spiritual sin is no longer subject only to the law but mitigated by the foremost principle of forgiveness (grace).

-A person may have a discipline of rules or laws, but by discipline alone, one can never arrive at the greater enlightenment.
-The intent is to know God directly, and then to obey from that perspective: not groveling from the bottom ever looking upward, but to assume standing, and to assume the ever-expanding enlightened understanding of His nature and His ways.
-Jesus’ preachment of the kingdom of God within places God close to each individual, in fact a part of the individual, a hitherto unknown understanding for the common man.
-The Shekinah, experienced by many converts, becomes wonderful and glorious in a manner never before conceived of.
+A person may have a discipline of rules or laws, but one can never reach greater enlightenment by discipline alone.
+The intent is to know God directly and then obey from that perspective: not groveling from the bottom, ever looking upward, but to assume standing and the ever-expanding enlightened understanding of His nature and His ways.
+Jesus’ preachment of the kingdom of God within places God close to each individual, in fact, a part of the individual, a hitherto unknown understanding for the ordinary person.
+The Shekinah, experienced by many converts, becomes wonderful and glorious in a manner never before conceived.

 §

-Both groups of Essene would nonetheless denote themselves as the Sons of Light, keepers of the ‘light of Truth’.
-Continuation of this theme is found in the Essenic vision of Messiah, “I will raise up for them a prophet,” from Deut.
+Both groups of Essene would nonetheless denote themselves as the Sons of Light, keepers of the ‘light of Truth.’
+This theme continues in the Essenic vision of Messiah, “I will raise up for them a prophet,” from Deut.
 18.18.
 Also, the light of God shining forth is a recurring theme— “Let your light so shine before men, that they may see your good works and glorify your Father in heaven,” Matt.
 5.16.
 The Matthew scripture would typify Nazarene Essenic beliefs.

 Although other Jewish sects would generally agree with the above statements, they would focus on the legalism within the task, with pretentious behavior toward holiness (Mt.
 5.20, ch.
 23).
-The Essene/scribes believed these good works concerned the law; Jesus believed that the good works concerned the spirit of God moving through man himself.
+The Essene/scribes believed these good works concerned the law; Jesus thought that the good works moved through man by the spirit of God.

 God Bless!